Is your washer contaminated with mold or E. Coli?

 - Leave the door or lid open overnight after the cleaning cycle is complete.
 Make sure the interior has completely dried out before you do your next wash.

-Be especially diligent about sanitizing your washer if you live with an elderly relative, a newborn, or if you have an ill family member.
-Also be wary of public washing machines and machines kept in humid environments such as garages or sheds, since these are the perfect environments for bacteria to thrive.
+Washing machines can harbor E.coli too.
+Be especially diligent about sanitizing your washer on a regular basis if you live with an elderly relative, a newborn, or if you have an ill family member.
+Also be wary of public washing machines and machines kept in humid environments such as barns, garages or sheds, since these are the perfect environments for bacteria to thrive.
+Almost all laundromats have front loaders.

 Carefully choose wash settings on a case-by-case basis depending on how your clothing became dirty.
 Regular home laundering will adequately remove normal levels of grease, dirt and other soil.
 However, if fabrics are contaminated with blood or body fluids, the laundering process should be enhanced with disinfecting solutions such as hydrogen peroxide, bleach, or Borax, and in water that’s at least 160°F. Many newer washers have a “sanitize” setting that will bring the wash water up to these higher temperatures.

 Odor causing bacteria will even grow on the clothing itself.
-Some, like Micrococci, can give you BO.
+Some, like Micrococci can give you B.O. thank you very much!
 It likes to live on polyester and wool but is less likely to grow on fleece and viscose.
 Polyester textiles seem to be a great place to live for Micrococcus, for Enhydrobacter, and for Propionibacterium.
-These all play an important in creating bad odors from excreted sweat compounds.
+These all play an important role in creating bad odors from sweat.
 Another bacteria, Staphylococcus epidermidis grows like mad on both cotton and the polyester textiles used in popular lines of fitness clothes.

 Want a permanent stink-free solution?
-You can get an old fashioned, top-load washing machine.
-These almost never have the mold problems associated with the front-loading units.
-Or, there is a cheaper and even more effective germ killer people can employ to keep pathogens and nasties out of their clothes: an old fashion clothes line.
-One of the best germ killers is simple exposure to the sun.
-That way you can get rid of your dryer entirely.
+Get an old fashioned, top-load washing machine.
+Your laundry must have space above the appliance for the lid to open fully, but these machines almost never have the mold problems associated with their front-loading cousins.
+Or, there is a cheaper and even more effective method you can employ to keep pathogens and nasties out of your clothes: a clothes line.
+One of the best germ killers is simple exposure to the sun and that way you can get rid of your dryer entirely.

 Here are some clothes washing tips: